Tea - A Brief History of the Nation's Favourite Beverage

 As well as the great debate in the eighteenth century about the taxation of tea, there was an equally furious argument about whether tea drinking was good or bad for the health.
 Leaps forward in medical and scientific research mean that we now know that drinking four cups of tea a day may help maintain your health, but such information was not available to tea drinkers 250 years ago.
 Wealthy philanthropists in particular worried that excessive tea drinking among the working classes would lead to weakness and melancholy.
 Typically, they were not concerned with the continuing popularity of tea among the wealthy classes, for whom 'strength to labour' was of rather less importance!
 The debate rumbled on into the nineteenth century, but was really put to an end in the middle of that century, when a new generation of wealthy philanthropists realised the value of tea drinking to the temperance movement.
 In their enthusiasm to have the working classes go teetotal, tea was regularly offered at temperance meetings as a substitute for alcohol.

 Another great impetus to tea drinking resulted from the end of the East India Company's monopoly on trade with China, in 1834.
-Before that date, China was the country of origin of the vast majority of the tea imported to Britain, but the end of the its monopoly stimulated the East India Company to consider growing tea in China.
+Before that date, China was the country of origin of the vast majority of the tea imported to Britain, but the end of its monopoly stimulated the East India Company to consider growing tea in India.
 India had always been the centre of the Company's operations, where it also played a leading role in the government.
 This led to the increased cultivation of tea in India, beginning in Assam.
 There were a few false starts, including the destruction by cattle of one of the earliest tea nurseries, but by 1839 there was sufficient cultivation of tea of 'marketable quality' for the first auction of Assam tea in Britain.
 In 1858 the British government took over direct control of India from the East India Company, but the new administration was equally keen to promote the tea industry and cultivation increased and spread to regions beyond Assam.
 It was a great success, production was expanded, and by 1888 British tea imports from India were for the first time greater than those from China.

 the era of the Tea Clippers